-- Filing fee164 or Form I-912, Request for Fee Waiver;165 (only if filing a waiver of inadmissibility or application for employment authorization).
-Please check the USCIS website for the most recent filing fees. - There is no filing fee for the Form I-914 Supplement A. - If the derivative applicant is inadmissible, they must file the Form I-192.
-The current filing fee for this application is \$930. - If the derivative applicant is requesting an employment authorization document, they must file a Form I-765.
-The filing fee for this application is \$410. - Form I-192, Application for Advance Permission to Enter as Nonimmigrant to waive any and all grounds of inadmissibility found under INA § 212(a);166 The applicant must list the specific grounds of inadmissibility they would like USCIS to waive. - \circ Include an additional form G-28 for this application. - The Form I-192 should include a separate signed statement.
+- Form G-28, Notice of Appearance of Attorney (on blue paper).
+If the derivative is in the United States, please submit two G-28s, one signed by the principal applicant and one signed by the derivative applicant. - Form I-914, Supplement A, Application for Immediate Family Member of T-1 Recipient (if applicable) for each derivative family member, including documents establishing derivative's identity and qualifying relationship to primary applicant (i.e. birth or marriage certificate), and fear of retaliation if required;153 - Derivative applicants do not have to submit their applications concurrently with that of the principal, and may instead submit the application at a later time provided the principal is still in valid T status.
+Please note that derivative T visa applicants will not be granted status until the primary applicant has been approved. - Form I-192, Application for Advance Permission to Enter as Nonimmigrant to waive any and all grounds of inadmissibility found under INA § 212(a);154 The applicant must list the specific grounds of inadmissibility they would like USCIS to waive. - o Include an additional form G-28 for this application. - The Form I-192 should include a separate signed statement.
 The statement should include an attestation to the facts giving rise to any ground(s) of inadmissibility, and if a waiver is being sought, the humanitarian and social factors present in the case that show it would be in the national interest for the I-192 waiver to be granted.
-It is in the interest of the client to specifically list and explain all possible grounds of inadmissibility to ensure that all applicable grounds are waived so as to prevent future problems with adjustment of status and/or removability, and to boost your client's credibility. - Form I-765 for each derivative applicant physically present in the United States applying for employment authorization and two passport photos.167 (Note: Principal T visa applicants are not required to file Form I-765). - Include an additional Form G-28 for this application.
+It is in the interest of the client to specifically list and explain all possible grounds of inadmissibility to ensure that all applicable grounds are waived so as to prevent future problems with adjustment of status and/or removability, and to boost your client's credibility. - Two Form I-765 for each derivative applicant physically present in the United States applying for employment authorization and two passport photos per form.
+155 One should be submitted under category (c)(40) for the EAD associated with the bona fide determination and one should be submitted under category (c)(25) for the EAD associated with the T visa grant. - o Include an additional Form G-28 for this application.